Egesiapres/Others/README.md

 # Others
- Project not related to a specific field
+ Projects not related to a specific field